 What environmental and/or social characteristics are promoted by this financial product?

-The Sub-Fund promotes environmental and/or social characteristics through among others, replicating an Index integrating an environmental, social and governance ("ESG") rating.
+The Sub-Fund promotes environmental and/or social characteristics through the integration of an environmental, social and governance ("ESG") rating.

-The Index methodology is constructed using a "Best-in-class approach": best ranked companies are selected to construct the Index.
+The Index methodology is constructed using a tilted approach: